 How much does it cost to clear 1 acre of land?

 The national average cost to clear land is about $3,680 per acre.
-This is the price of an averagely dense acre of land which is lightly wooded with some larger trees.
+This is the price of an averagely dense acre of land that is lightly wooded with some larger trees.
 Heavily wooded lots of land with mainly large trees can cost up to $7,569 or more per acre of land.

 The factors that determine the cost estimates of land clearing include tree density in the area, size of the tree, landscape, time of the year, and the tree service company.